-Hodgkin lymphoma who were treated with radiation to the chest area; however, breast cancer is also seen in patients who were treated with chest irradiation for any cancer.[Level of evidence: 1A] Carcinomas are more frequent than sarcomas.
+Hodgkin lymphoma who were treated with radiation to the chest area.
+However, breast cancer is also seen in patients who were treated with chest irradiation for any cancer.[Level of evidence A2] Carcinomas are more frequent than sarcomas in these patients.

-Mammograms with adjunctive breast magnetic resonance imaging (MRI) start at age 25 years or 10 years postexposure to radiation therapy (whichever came last).
-(Refer to the PDQ summary on the Late Effects of Treatment for Childhood Cancer for more information about secondary breast cancers.)
+Mammography with adjunctive breast magnetic resonance imaging (MRI) start at age 25 years or 8 years after exposure to radiation therapy (whichever came last).
+For more information about secondary breast cancers, see Late Effects of Treatment for Childhood Cancer.

 Treatment of Breast Cancer in Adolescents and Young Adults (AYA)

-Treatment of the AYA group is similar to that of older women.
+Treatment of AYA patients is similar to that of older women.
 However, unique aspects of management must include attention to genetic implications (i.e., familial breast cancer syndromes) and fertility.

 Treatment Options Under Clinical Evaluation for Childhood and AYA Breast Cancer